YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public float getAvgRating();`

 Return the average rating of this product, which is computed as the average of all the ratings it has received so far.
-Round the return value to 1 decimal place.

 `public String toString();`